 A fetch join does not usually need to assign an alias, because the associated objects should not be used in the where clause (or any other clause).
 Also, the associated objects are not returned directly in the query results.
 Instead, they may be accessed via the parent object.
-The only reason we might need an alias is if we are recursively join fetching a further collection:
+The only reason we might need an alias is if we are recursively join fetching a further collection: select cat from Cat as cat inner join fetch cat.mate left join fetch cat.kittens child left join fetch child.kittens

-'''

-select cat from Cat as cat

-inner join fetch cat.mate

-left join fetch cat.kittens child

-left join fetch child.kittens

-'''

 Note that the fetch construct may not be used in queries called using scroll() or iterate().
 Nor should fetch be used together with setMaxResults() or setFirstResult().
 It is possible to create a cartesian product by join fetching more than one collection in a query (as in the example above), be careful the result of this product isn't bigger than you expect.
-Join fetching multiple collection roles also sometimes gives unexpected results for bag mappings, so be careful about how you formulate your queries in this case.
+Join fetching multiple collection roles gives unexpected results for bag mappings as it is impossible for Hibernate to differentiate legit duplicates of a given bag from artificial duplicates created by the multi-table cartesian product.